rupark/FinalProj5770/README.md

 # README

 Welcome to the WAVS Readme!
 WAVS will identify XSS, XSRF, and cookie caching vulnerabilities in the URL you pass it.
-Adding -c will crawl the first 100 links in the domain.
+Adding -c will crawl the first 100 links it finds in the domain.
 URLs must include http:// or https://.

-If you are interested in testing it out on vulnsrv, you can download and run vulnsrv on you local machine from here: https://github.com/phihag/vulnsrv.
+If you are interested in testing WAVS out on vulnsrv, you can download and run vulnsrv on you local machine from here: https://github.com/phihag/vulnsrv.
 Then run WAVS using the non-Docker command.

 ## To run with Docker:
 ```